Bone Marrow Genetic Studies for Malignant Lymphoma Staging

 Dr. Kurtin presents the third in our series “Optimizing Laboratory Testing for Hematologic Disorders.”
 The series addresses guidelines for appropriate laboratory test utilization in hematologic disorders.
 This presentation will discuss the appropriate utilization of genetic testing when evaluating the bone marrow for involvement by malignant lymphomas.

-- Paul J. Kurtin, MD
+Presenter: Paul J. Kurtin, MD

 - Consultant in the Division of Hematopathology, Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester, Minnesota

 The title of my talk today is “Optimizing Laboratory Testing for Hematologic Disorders Series: Bone Marrow Genetic Studies for Malignant Lymphoma Staging."